ora0600/confluent_protobuf_playground/ReadME.md

 cd confluent_protobuf_playground
 ```

 We will create a Cloud Cloud CLuster with Schema Registry and one Topic.
+But you can change whatever you want to add.
-A Python client will produce and another will consume events.
-You can play around with the Schema, Rules and change versions etc. and see what is happening at client side.
-The main usecase here is Schema Evolution.
-Try out and choose the correct Compatibility mode.
+A Python client will produce and another pyhton client will consume events.
+You can play around with the Schema, Rules and change versions, add fields, delete fields, rename etc. and see what is happening at client side.
+The main use case here is Schema Evolution.
+Try out and choose the correct Compatibility mode/method.

 # 1. Create Cloud API Keys and Service Account